 Waddell was appointed to the French Foreign Legion’s 2nd Infantry Battalion in 1900, when he joined as Sub-Lieutenant at the age of 26.
 By the outbreak of WWI, he had seen service in Algeria, Morocco and Tonkin (French Indo-China), all locations of active combat for the legion.

 He gave brilliant service as a battalion commander of Legion troops at Gallipoli, on the Somme, at Champagne and Verdun.
-Waddell was awarded France’s Croix de Guerre 1914-1918 with seven palms, was made Commander of the Legion of Honours and lived to tell the tale.
+Waddell was awarded France’s Croix de Guerre 1914-1918 with seven palms, was made Commander of the Legion of Honours, and lived to tell the tale.
 Alongside his Croix de Guerre, Waddell was a heavily decorated officer within the French Army.
-Unfortunately it is said that he lost all of his medals later in life, probably while travelling on a train.
+Unfortunately it is said that he lost all of his medals later in life, most likely while travelling on a train.

 James Waddell later in life.
 Photo courtesy of Waddell family.

-Médaillé Extraordinaire will be shown in Belloy-en-Santerre until the end of August, after which it will travel around the Santerre region of Picardy.
+Médaillé Extraordinaire was shown in Belloy-en-Santerre, after which it travelled around the Santerre region of Picardy.
 Belloy-en-Santerre is a particulary relevant location for the launch of the exhibition, as the French Foreign Legion initiated an attack to successfully recapture the village during the Battle of the Somme on 4th July, 1916.
 Waddell played an important role in this military action and it was to be the occasion in which he earned his third Croix de Guerre with Palm.

 “We are delighted to be able to present this unique exhibition as part of our local centenary commemorations of the Battle of the Somme,” says Association Santerre secretary Marcel Queryat.